ILiedAboutCake/OverRustle/README.md

 ## Ustream

 * *** Ustream embeds work, but you cannot get to them by name.
 This is how Ustream runs their platform.
 Grab the embed number here http://i.imgur.com/PsPpK7v.png and use that for Stream/ID

+## CastAmp

+* By popular request CastAmp has been implemented, but thanks to their limited controls of embeds the following bugs exist and will be fixed Soon™:
+1. Firefox does not size embed to the div width/height until this is fixed it sizes itself to 1280x720 (720p resolution)
+2. Resizing your browser window in chrome requires you to refresh the window.

 ## What about Azubu?